Strategic Planning and Development Committee

 - Vacancy List Lead: LCDR Dawn Dineyazhe (Dawn.Dineyazhe@ihs.gov) Responsible for contacting the PHS agencies and regions regarding current availability of therapist positions throught the Corps.
 This information is updated at least bimonthly and published on this site.
 Also, as the IHS rehab recruiter, maintains a list of IHS scholarship opportunities, current recipients, and possible sites for loan repayment.

-- Applicant List Lead: CDR James Cowher email@example.com Responsible for maintaining a current list of therapist applicants to the Commissioned Corps, and facilitating their entry into the Corps by organizing the Applicant Mentorship Program.
+- Applicant List Lead: CAPT James Cowher email@example.com Responsible for maintaining a current list of therapist applicants to the Commissioned Corps, and facilitating their entry into the Corps by organizing the Applicant Mentorship Program.
 This program allows current commissioned corps therapists to provide support and guidance to new applicants, and to assist these applicants in locating a qualified position within the PHS agencies.
-Support materials for applicant mentors include the Applicant Letter Template.
+Support materials for applicant mentors include the Applicant Letter Template

 Health Promotion and Disease Prevention Subcommittee

 Chair: LCDR Raul Leija Rleija@bop.gov The mission of the Health Promotion and Disease Prevention Subcommittee is to provide opportunities and resources for TPAC therapists to promote the National Prevention Strategy (NPS), a comprehensive plan created by the Department of Health and Human Services that is designed to increase the number of Americans who are healthy at every stage of life.
 The NPS is a revolutionary initiative which was developed by the National Prevention, Health Promotion and Public Health Council (chaired by our nation’s Surgeon General).
 The vision of this subcommittee is to expand awareness of and utilization of the practices and resources outlined in both the National Prevention Strategy and the TPAC National Prevention Strategy document via periodic education and public outreach.